yjzhao19981027/yjzhao.github.io/pages/pages-root-folder/index.md

         </div>
     </div>

-#### 3D Action Recognition
+#### 3D Object Detection

-3D action recognition is the process of identifying various human actions from sequences of 3D point cloud data.
+3D object detection is the process of detecting and categorizing objects of interest from 3D point cloud data, as well as estimating the position of their 3D bounding boxes.

 <div class="b-accordion__item panel b-js-accordion-item" id="ulxsuokf" style="background-color: transparent;">
         <div id="uniqueId_NFvw7rQq_4_heading">